zdave-parity/jam-np/simple.md

 Submission of a complete work-package bundle from a builder to a guarantor.

 Note that the bundle parts are sent in separate messages to allow for authorizing the work-package before reading the rest of the bundle.

-The import proof corresponds to $\mathit{J}$ as defined in the gray paper.

-The initial message `Core Index ++ Segments-Root Mappings` should be limited to `2 + 1 + (8 * 64)` bytes.
-The number of mappings cannot exceed the maximum number of dependencies ($\mathit{J}$ in the GP).
 The `Work-Package` message should be limited to `200 * 1024` bytes.
 This ensures that Guarantors can not be forced to download huge work packages, before they can check that the Work-Package is actually authorized.

 ```
 Work-Package = As in GP